 Now you’ll be looking at a list of people who are likely influential within the niche.
 They’re sorted by the size of their followings.

-More followers usually means more influence and reach, but not always.
+More followers may not mean more influence.
 It’s easy to get lots of followers without influencing anyone.
-So also look at the Social Authority column.
-This number combines followers with other metrics like number of tweets and influence of followers.
+Look at the Social Authority column.
 Low authority means the account is less likely to engage and drive traffic.

-Dig deeper into the accounts that look interesting.
+First you’ll need to scan past the company accounts.
+Look closely at the more human accounts that look interesting.
 Are they sharing lots of content?
 Are they interacting with other people?
 Are they active on other networks?
-When you’ve found a few winners, add them to your list of people to reach out to and collaborate.

-There are a lot of paid tools you can use to find influencers and track your interactions with them.
-These tools have excellent search features that help you find people in very specific niches who are likely to increase your reach.
+There are lots of power tools you can use to both find influencers and track your interactions with them.
+These tools have excellent search features.
+Here are some that we know to be effective.

-Here we’ll find niche influencers to collaborate with by filtering and sorting in ways that aren’t possible with FollowerWonk or Twitter’s own search tools.
+These can help you find niche influencers to collaborate with by filtering and sorting in ways that aren’t possible with free tools.
+Let’s try BuzzSumo.